All Episodes

 These guys beating him up for being an absolute perv.

-That's how Catherine Gray went with it, yeah.
+That's how Catherine Grey went with it, yeah.

-The British Transport Police have said it is investigating after a video showing this shocking incident circulated on social media.
+The British transport police have said it is investigating after a video showing the shocking incident circulated on social media.

-He was then approached by the fellow passengers.
+He was then approached by the fellow passengers, he starts shouting.

-He starts shouting F off to him, visibly appearing in distress.
+Shouting F off to him, visibly appearing in distress?

 Sorry.